 - is seeking greater inner peace and calm

 The work is done for you.
-Your job is to lay comfortably on your back, close your eyes, and listen to a beautiful and relaxing guided meditation.
+Your job is to lay comfortably on your back in corpse pose, close your eyes and listen to a beautiful and relaxing guided meditation.
 It is deeply restorative, in fact one hour of yoga nidra is as restorative as three hours of sleep.
 Really, need I say more?

 Latest posts by Anna (see all)